A comprehensive separation of dark matter and baryonic mass components in galaxy clusters II: an overview of the mass distribution in Abell S1063: Likelihoods

 \subsection{Cluster member kinematics}

 Thanks to our detailed cluster members modelling, we can access both their light and mass distributions in terms of dPIEs.
-We use a similar approach as in B24 to model cluster member LOSVD at the half-light radius, $\sigma_e$, from the light and mass distributions.
+We use a similar approach to B24 to model the LOSVD of the cluster members at the half-light radius, $\sigma_e$, from the light and mass distributions.
 The main difference is that we do not try to obtain $\sigma_0$ from $\sigma_e$, but $\sigma_e$ as a function of dPIEs parameters.

 Following \citet{Beauchesne2024,Bergamini2019}, the LOSVD, $\sigma_{\rm LOS}$, is expressed as follows: